 Every active individual needs knee support at some point.
 Whether your exercise is the light type or is denser and more vigorous, you will need protection for your knee.
 The knee support comes in the name of knee sleeves.

-There are no readily available knee replacements in the world to go around for everyone whose knee gets damaged.
+There are no readily available knee replacements for everyone whose knee gets damaged.
 Finances will also not favor the few that are available.
 However, knee sleeves come at relatively affordable prices and are readily available to those in need.
-You thus don't have an excuse for not protecting your knee against harm and cold.
+Thus, you don't have an excuse for not protecting your knee against harm and cold.